open-compass/MMBench-GUI/README.md

                 "GUIElementGrounding": "models.local_uitars.build_custom_prompt"    // For example, we only build custom prompt for GUIElementGrounding task.
 Therefore, the prompt for GUIContentUnderstanding will be built by default function in `benchmarks.l1_content_understanding.py`
             },
             "kwargs": {                                                             // These args can be fetched in your customized functions and you are free to use.
                 "system_prompt": "model_default",                                   // IMPORTANT.
 There are three mode: ['model_default', 'benchmark_defaylt', 'directly write your system prompt'].
-Details of these modes can refer to xxxx
+Details of these modes can refer to below note.
                 "max_pixels": 2116800,
                 "min_pixels": 3136,
                 "img_size": -1,